-I often tell people that Punjabi food that you get in restaurants is not the Punjabi food we eat at home, on a everday basis we don't eat dollops of cream and tons of ghee in everything.
-Punjabi Maa ki daal is similar to Dal makhani in many ways as it uses the same lentils.
+Punjabi Maa ki daal is similar to Dal makhani in many ways, as it uses the same lentils.
 The whole urad dal with skin and a couple of Rajma’s throw in.
 However this one is much lighter in terms of its preparation and gets most of its flavours from the slow cooking over hours.
-A speciality in Punjabi household, this one is often preferred over the popular Dal Makhani which which is left to be savoured at restaurants or a thing for celebration meals.
+A speciality in Punjabi household, this one is often preferred over the popular Dal Makhani which is left to be savoured at restaurants or is considered to be THE dal for celebration meals.